printers-for-people/catboat/docs/Config_Reference.md

 #   is useful on Raspberry Pi boards with micro-controllers powered
 #   over USB - it briefly disables power to all USB ports to
 #   accomplish a micro-controller reset.
 The 'command' method involves
-#   sending a Klipper command to the micro-controller so that it can
+#   sending a Kalico command to the micro-controller so that it can
 #   reset itself.
 The default is 'arduino' if the micro-controller
 #   communicates over a serial port, 'command' otherwise.
 #is_non_critical: False